dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/section-type.md

    textLineRecognition = 5,
    /**The result is output by "document detection" section.*/ documentDetection = 6,
-   /**The result is output by "document deskewing" section.*/ documentDeskewing = 7,
-   /**The result is output by "document enhancement" section.*/ documentEnhancement = 8
+   /**The result is output by "document normalization" section.*/ documentNormalization = 7
 }
 ```